southgate/mg-ngram-repetitions/README.md

 # N-Gram Repetition Analysis

-Python module to analyze repetition of n-grams up 15 words in length.
+Python module to analyze repetition of n-grams of up 15 words in length.

 ### Running